rorlakr/rails/guides/source/ko/configuring.md

 Any one request will check out a connection the first time it requires access to the database, after which it will check the connection back in, at the end of the request, meaning that the additional connection slot will be available again for the next request in the queue.

 NOTE.
 If you have enabled `Rails.threadsafe!` mode then there could be a chance that several threads may be accessing multiple connections simultaneously.
-So depending on your current request load, you could very well have multiple threads contending for a limited amount of connections.
+So depending on your current request load, you could very well have multiple threads contending for a limited amount of connectio